-Domestic waste discarded by ships anchored in the bay is increasing and is picked up on a regular basis during beach cleanups in the Swakopmund area, this is big concerns among marine users.
+Domestic waste discarded by ships anchored in the bay is increasing both in Walvis Bay and Lüderitz and is picked up on a regular basis during beach clean-ups in the Swakopmund area (for waste from Walvis Bay port), this is big concerns among marine users.

 Oil spills can have far-reaching environmental impacts.
 A number of shipping accidents and oil spill incidents occurred in Namibian ocean space between 2001 and 2006.169 It is on this basis that Namibia has developed the National Marine Pollution Contingency Plan (NMPCP), which sets out principles on how to deal with and mitigate the risks and details responsibilities, management actions and procedures in case of pollution.
 The NMPCP is approved by Cabinet, giving effect to Namibia's obligations under the UNCLOS and the 1990 International Convention on Oil Pollution Preparedness, Response and Cooperation.
 It became effective as from April 2017.170